U-WISDOM/u-wisdom.github.io/pages/buyout.md

 A buy-out is when you support a percentage of our bioinformatician's full-time equivalent (FTE) for a set amount of time.
 UWISDOM uses this model to allow for any UW group to work with our bioinformaticians.

 Our bioinformaticians were not hired specifically by UWISDOM.
-They come diverse labs in the Dept of Medicine and bring a range of expertise.
+They come from diverse labs in the Dept of Medicine and bring a range of expertise.
 When not on a UWISDOM project, these bioinformaticians return to their "home lab" and continue other work.

 ## Why this model?